 You’re almost ready to hit the water.
 Before you set off, here are a few events that you might want to take part in.
 There are also some important fishing seasons to bear in mind if you want to take fish home.

 Feel like battling other anglers as well as big fish?
-Hit the shallows in the Cuda Hole Tournament or wrestle in Mackerel in the Key West Kingfish Mayhem, both held in January.
+Hit the shallows in the Cuda Bowl Tournament or wrestle in Mackerel in the Key West Kingfish Mayhem, both usually held in January.
 Things really heat up in July, with serious sportfishing events like the Del Brown Permit Tournament and Key West Marlin Tournament.

 The top event in local anglers’ calendars is the Key West Fishing Tournament.
 This family-friendly fish fest has been running for over half a century.
 It starts in December and runs all the way until July.
 During that time, you can weigh in or release any of 46 different species from Redfish to Blue Marlin for your chance of a prize!